Mayurkodag1/open-source-colab/server/README.md

 **Endpoint:** `POST /api/auth/forgotpassword`

 **Description:** Requests a password reset token to be sent to the user's email.
+Needs the .env file to be configured with the correct email and password.
+Check the .env.example file for an example configuration.

 **Request Body:**